KarlsruheMIS/red2pack/README.md

 Once the reduction process has finished, the reduced graph is transformed into an M(W)IS problem where an M(W)IS corresponds to an M(W)2PS in the reduced graph.

 ## 🎉 Version 2.0.0: Major Changes
-- We updated KaMIS (dependency) to a fork that is based on KaMIS version 3.0.0.
+- We updated KaMIS (dependency) to KaMIS version 3.0.0.
 KaMIS version 3.0.0 removes some memory leaks in the static graph class and provides new maximum weight independent set solvers such as $\texttt{m}^2\text{wis(+s)}$ which is used in our reduce-and-transform scheme.
 The forked version adds the ability to query the running time of the weighted branch-and-reduce solver for finding the best solution.
 - Added solvers for MW2S (for more details see paper [^redw2pack] [^redw2packJournal].
 - Restructured the CMake project and libraries for a more simple integration in new projects
 - Renamed [unweighted reduction styles](#unweighted-reduction-styles) (core $\to$ main, elaborated $\to$ strong)